MLA vs Chicago: Side-by-Side Citation Style Comparison

 Dates

 MLA: Day Month Year format with no commas: 14 Mar.
 2024.
-Months over four letters are abbreviated.
+Months longer than four letters get abbreviated.

 Chicago: Month Day, Year: March 14, 2024.
 Full month names.
 Day-Month-Year is allowed in British editions.